In the first of a two-part winter driving series, we explain how to prepare your car for all eventualities during the colder months.

 2. Check tyres for wear

-Unless you have a set of brand-spanking-new winter tyres, you'll need to check that your treads are deep enough to provide grip when driving in snow and ice.
-Insert a 20p coin into the tread – if the outer edge of the coin is still visible, it means your tread is less than the legal 1.6mm limit and the tyre will need to be replaced.
+Unless you have a set of brand-spanking-new winter tyres, you'll need to ensure that your treads are deep enough to provide grip when driving in snow and ice.
 The deeper the tread, the shorter the stopping distance, which is vital in wet weather.
 Getting them checked out at your local garage shouldn't cost much, and will give you peace of mind on those winter outings.

 3. Check your tyre pressure

 Another thing to bear in mind with tyres is that their pressure will drop as the climate gets colder.
 So make sure you check them regularly – at least once a week is advised.
-How much air you should put in depends on where you're doing it.
-If you're outside on a cold day, stick to the manufacturer’s recommended pressures, and only inflate them when they're cool – if you do it straight after a drive when your tyres are heated up, you'll get a false pressure reading.
+Stick to the manufacturer’s recommended pressures, and only inflate them when they're cool – if you do it straight after a drive when your tyres are heated up, you'll get a false pressure reading.